 Cons It doesn't have a wide detection angle.

-Bushnell Trophy HD Essential E3 View product
+Bushnell Trophy HD Essential E3 View product on amazon

 Bottom Line Highly sensitive and adjustable infrared sensor.
 With a sensor that can operate as far as 30m, it can serve well for surveillance.